Euro S50 Single Vanos

 Note: Axial fit cannot be properly assessed until splined shaft cover is fully tightened.

-If splined shaft stud binds and is difficult to rotate then axial fit it too tight and loosening adjustment is needed.
+• If the splined shaft stud binds or is difficult to rotate, the axial fit is too tight, and loosening the adjustment is necessary .

-If splined shaft stud has any tilt movement then axial play is present and tightening adjustment is needed.
+• If the splined shaft stud has any tilt movement, axial play is present, and tightening the adjustment is required .

-Any level of resistance (pre-load), without binding, in splined shaft stud rotation indicates no axial play and is considered an optimal fit.
+• Any level of resistance (pre-load) in the splined shaft stud’s rotation—without binding —indicates that there is no axial play, which is considered an optimal fit .

 Bearing loosening adjustment.